Mysticial/Pokemon-SwSh-Seed-Generator/README.md

 The program will automatically print out any matching seeds that it finds as well as how many skips away from the starting seed.

+Always double-check the seeds with Raid Finder!
+This program is loosely thrown together for a specific purpose and it doesn't cover all corner cases.

 It takes about 15 min. to search 1 trillion seeds on a slightly overclocked 10-core Skylake processor.
 This seems to be sufficient to find even the rarest of perfect frames.
 The example that's currently hard-coded is for a perfect Hatterene which has 12 perfect frames within 1 trillion skips of a real starting seed.

 -----